Thursday, June 20, 2024

 apt update

-apt install apt-utils nano whiptail apt install python3-colcon-common-extensions python3-rosdep
+apt install apt-utils nano whiptail apt install python3-colcon-common-extensions python3-rosdep git

 python3 -m pip install gpiozero